FACT CHECK: Can Trump Legally Keep Former Staff Quiet? Probably Not

 Even if an arbitrator ruled for Trump and hit Manigault Newman with a big fine, Oswald said, there would still be a long road for the president and his lawyers.
 Enforcement is up to courts, he said, and an injunction against Manigault Newman would be unlikely, "so as a practical matter most likely she's going to be able to continue with what she's doing."

-Manigault Newman's unsigned nondisclosure agreement, like others, contains a no-disparagement clause — a pledge to never, ever disparage the campaign, Trump, Vice President Mike Pence, their families, their families' companies, and so forth.
+Manigault Newman's unsigned nondisclosure agreement, like others, contains a no-disparagement clause — a pledge to never, ever disparage the campaign, Trump, Vice President Pence, their families, their families' companies, and so forth.

-Such a clause in a nondisclosure agreement issued by the White House would be unenforceable, said Louis Clark, CEO of the Government Accountability Project, which works with and defends whistleblowers.
+Oswald said the open-ended ban would be vulnerable to a legal challenge, since it would restrict speech about a sitting president.
+And such clause in a nondisclosure agreement issued by the White House would be unenforceable, said Louis Clark, CEO of the Government Accountability Project, which works with and defends whistleblowers.

 In fact, he said, government employees — including White House staff — simply can't be gagged like that.
 Congress has repeatedly passed whistleblower laws safeguarding government workers' communications with Congress and inspectors general.